BitJam/live-usb-maker/README.md

   -q --quiet            Print less
-  -R --reset-config     Write a fresh config file with default options -s --size=XX          Percent of usb-device to use (default 100) -t --target=<xxx>     The device to make into a new live-usb -v --version          Show version information
+  -R --reset-config     Write a fresh config file with default options -s --size=XX          Percent of usb-device to use (default 100) -S --save-boot        Save original boot directory when updating a live-usb -t --target=<xxx>     The device to make into a new live-usb -u --update           Only update an existing live-usb -v --version          Show version information
   -V --verbose          Print more, show command outputs -VV --very-verbose    Also show commands